m-ziadh/m-ziadh/README.md

 #### About Me:
 - 🧑‍🎓 I have completed my undergraduate in Computer Software and Engineering from Brac University. :bangladesh:
 - :coffee: I had extensive training in Java during my undergrad.
+- ✍️: I know Flutter & build some app using Flutter.
-- :snake: I enjoy coding in python as it's simple but scalable.
+- :snake: I enjoy coding in java as it's well structured.
-- :desktop_computer: I look forward to become a data analyst in the near future.
+- :desktop_computer: I look forward to become a app developer in the near future.
 - :joystick: I love to play FPS games.

 #### Interests: